 - Located in Bristol Hall 115, in the Academic Center for Excellence (ACE).

 - The OWL allows you to upload a paper for feedback from a tutor

-- The OWL also provides virtual synchronous tutoring sessions for the purposes of analyzing your assignment, brainstorming and organizing your piece of writing
+- The OWL also provides virtual synchronous tutoring sessions to analyze your assignment, brainstorming, and organizing your piece of writing

 - The goal of OWL is to teach you to improve as a writer, to make you more sophisticated with the writing process, syntax, and documentation of sources

 - If you are a returning OWL client, tutors will not re-teach what you learned on a previous paper (e.g., grammar issues, punctuation, documentation, formatting).
 Tutoring will build from basic to more complex concepts.